robindespouys/event-fb-retriever/README.md

 # event-fb-scraper
-a basic python server for searching / scraping / storing / downloading events from facebook.
+A basic python server for searching / scraping / storing / downloading events from facebook.

 # credits and thanks
-All the cleverness in this production has originated from https://github.com/pipriles/fb-event-scraper Most of the parts were already perfect specifically location.py and fblogin.py files.
+All the cleverness in this production has originated from https://github.com/pipriles/fb-event-scraper Most of the parts were already perfect, specifically location.py and fblogin.py files.
 I also did not touch any part of the exctracting process with beautifull soup.
 I adapted the code for my needs and added some stuff.